MerginMaps/docs/src/tutorials/opening-surveyed-data-on-your-computer/index.md

 In the last tutorial you learnt how to capture field data using <MobileAppName />.

-In this tutorial you'll learn how to transfer your project and data from mobile device to computer in seconds using the powerful QGIS and <MainPlatformNameLink /> combination.
-QGIS is a free and open source desktop GIS package.
+In this tutorial you'll learn how to transfer your project and data from mobile device to computer in seconds using the powerful QGIS and <MainPlatformNameLink /> combination. <QGIS link="" text="QGIS" /> is a free and open source desktop GIS package.
 The <MobileAppNameShort /> is based on QGIS, which means it's able to visualise and edit data in the same way QGIS can.
 This offers us great flexibility which we'll start to see in a moment.

 ## Before we start